richardschulze/richardschulze.github.io/index.md

 2. [Auto-Tuning Framework (ATF)](https://atf-tuner.org) -- a general-purpose auto-tuning approach that automatically optimizes parallel programs, based on numerical search techniques and optimized processes of generating, storing, and exploring the optimization spaces of state-of-the-art parallel programs;

-3. [Host Code Abstract (HCA)](https://hca-project.org) -- a high-level programming abstraction that simplifies implementing and optimizing so-called *host code* which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of distributed, heterogeneous systems.
+3. [Host Code Abstraction (HCA)](https://hca-project.org) -- a high-level programming abstraction that simplifies implementing and optimizing so-called *host code* which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of distributed, heterogeneous systems.

 You can find my CV [here](assets/files/cv_schulze.pdf).